 8. Forrest Gump (1994)

-Forrest Gump himself isn't a yippie, but the love of his life is.
-A bad childhood leaves Jenny (Robin Wright) praying to be made into a bird and "fly far, far away"—and she spends the rest of the movie chasing that freedom.
+Forrest Gump (played by Tom Hanks) isn't a hippie himself, but the love of his life is.
+A bad childhood leaves Jenny (played by Robin Wright) praying to be made into a bird and "fly far, far away"—and she spends the rest of the movie chasing that freedom.

-This comes in the form of music, drugs, sexual liberation, and, most of all, becoming a full-fledged hippie whos hitchhikes via campervans to anti-war protests.
+This comes in the form of music, drugs, sexual liberation, and becoming a full-fledged hippie who hitchhikes via campervans to anti-war protests.
 Ironically, Forrest is speaking at the same rally in military uniform!

 Besides the endlessly quotable performance from Tom Hanks, Forrest's life story wouldn't be half as interesting if it wasn't for the 1960s subtext unfolding behind it: the Vietnam War, the Black Panthers, the Summer of Love, and a groovy soundtrack.

 7. Hair (1979)

 Most anti-war movies are about the Vietnam War, in which thousands of young American soldiers died on foreign soil without justifiable cause.
 Legendary directors like Stanley Kubrick and Francis Ford Coppola made some of the greatest Vietnam War movies, but none were musicals.

 And that's why Miloš Forman's Hair stands out from all other Vietnam War movies.
 A comedy-drama based on the Broadway musical Hair: The American Tribal Love-Rock Musical, the film Hair follows a draftee who's taken in by a gang of hippies in New York City.

 Music is often one of the main pillars in any counterculture movement, and that was certainly true for hippies.
 They also grew their hair long as a symbolic act of rebellion, nonconformity, and embracing of nature.